consentfactory/commitconfirm-com/content/posts/dot1x-juniper-ise-issue/index.md

 ## Switch Configurations

-The customer notified me that while dot1x authentication was working on Cisco switches when users had not yet logged onto the machine.
+The customer notified me that dot1x authentication was working on Cisco switches when users had not yet logged onto the machine.
 Of course that seems crazy to me because the process is the same on Windows or Juniper, so what's different?

 ### Cisco IOS Config